 TDU is a recognised Centre of Excellence in Medicinal Plants and Traditional Knowledge.
-The ethno-medicinal garden is a ‘Knowledge Park’ that provides a visual introduction to around 1500 species of medicinal plants from various bio-geographical regions of India.
+The ethno-medicinal garden is a ‘Knowledge Park’ that provides a visual introduction to more than 1500 species of medicinal plants from various bio-geographical regions of India.
 This is perhaps the largest live collection of medicinal botanicals in one location.

 The TDU Campus has a unique garden that has been aesthetically landscaped, exclusively with native medicinal plants.

 One can find over 46 theme based demonstration plots in the garden.
 These plants belong to all habits, and includes herbs, shrubs, climbers, and trees.
 Many rare red-listed species can also be observed and studied here.

 Attractive signages accompany these plants to inform the visitors about the ethno-botany of the plant.

 Our visitors include students, doctors, folk healers, traders, home makers and researchers.
 One can enjoy the beautifully landscaped garden and learn how to grow plants, their uses as well as simple procedures for preparation of herbal remedies for primary health care.
 The current holdings of the garden cover over 175 threatened/endemic taxa and 500 taxa in the nursery.